ukidiscs2026/discs2026/_pages/about.md

 The UK & Ireland Accretion Disks meeting aims to bring together different astrophysical disk communities across the UK & Ireland.
 We are delighted to announce the third installment of this series will be hosted at the Department of Applied Mathematics and Theoretical Physics (DAMTP) at the University of Cambridge on 20th-22th July 2026!

-The theme of the meeting will be _Common processes in disks_ Topics will include (but will not be limited to) processes found across several types of disks (protoplanetary disks, X-ray binaries, CVs, AGN, and disks from binary neutron star mergers) such as (i) winds and jets, (ii) planet-disk and star/black hole-disk interactions, (iii) warps and eccentricity, (iv) turbulence and instabilities, (v) dust.
+The theme of the meeting will be _Common Processes in Disks_ Topics will include (but will not be limited to) processes found across several types of disks (protoplanetary disks, X-ray binaries, CVs, AGN, and disks from binary neutron star mergers) such as (i) winds and jets, (ii) planet-disk and star/black hole-disk interactions, (iii) warps and eccentricity, (iv) turbulence and instabilities, (v) dust.

 The key aim of the meeting is to bring together different astrophysical disk communities from across the UK & Ireland, whether they work on accretion disks in low-energy or high-energy contexts.
 We also welcome attendees from beyond these isles but numbers on-site will be limited to approximately 100.